markjaquith/workerbee/README.md

 - `isHttps()`
 - `isHttps()`

-The ones that take a string (or nothing) are straightforward, but what's up with `ValueMatcher`?
+The ones that take a string (or nothing) are straightforward, but what’s up with `ValueMatcher`?

 A `ValueMatcher` is flexible.
 It can be: